 This varies enormously between women.
 The pain may be constant and present all day every day (this is unusual), or it may be random and very intermittent.
 It is often worse with a period.
 Other aggravating or precipitating causes are bending over, moving around, lying face down, jumping up and down, exercise, running, sexual intercourse and having a period.

 As mentioned above the pain may be constant or have a variable and random periodicity.
 It may last from a few seconds to minutes or hours.
 It may occur daily, weekly or monthly.

-The pain is usually described as a heaviness or discomfort.
-This is a mass effect due to a bulk-effect from an enlarged womb.
+The pain associated with fibroids is usually described as a heaviness or discomfort.
+This is due the a mass of the uterine fibroids and results from the bulk-effect of an enlarged womb.
 Women often describe a sense of pressure pushing downward, sometimes bloating, as if trying to lift a heavy weight in their abdomen.
 Women have been known to describe having fibroids as: “like wearing a tool belt, with all the tools in it.”
 “I had absolutely no appetite and would even be sick sometimes after meals."
 "I looked like I was going to give birth soon!”

 Many women feel that they are pregnant with all the fullness that goes with it.
 Some women describe "a sensation of hardness beneath their navel and feel that it's pushing all the other organs around."
 Some have problems taking in a full deep breath and described themselves as becoming winded easily.

 Another said: "this chronic fibroid ache really wears me down and make me depressed."
 It is common for women to comment that they get: "that feeling of pain like before your period starts".
 One said: “It's that heavy, full, there's-somebody-standing-on-my-pelvic-bone feeling.”